Troubleshooting

 connection: missing | Run debugbundle setup |

-auth: missing | Run debugbundle login <member-token> |
+auth: missing | Run debugbundle login to choose an auth flow |

 skill: missing | Run debugbundle validate --fix |